RealOrangeOne/theorangeone.net/content/posts/backup-restore-docker-containers.md

 ---
-title: Backing up and restoring containers
+title: Backing up and restoring Docker containers
 date: 2020-12-06
 image: unsplash:CpsTAUPoScw
-tags: [containers, linux, self-hosting]
+tags: [containers, linux, self-hosting, docker]
+aliases:
+    - /posts/backup-restore-containers/
 ---

 You should back up your data, properly!
 If you're not, you're playing a dangerous game with fate.
 Computers are pretty reliable, but they also go wrong, often.
 You should always backup your files, but backing up a containerized application isn't quite as simple.